CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .macro MACRONAME, ARG,...
 Syntax: .macro MACRONAME ARG ...

-Begin macro definition.
+Begins macro definition.
 The macro is recorded code that can be used later in source code.
 Macro can accepts one or more arguments that will be substituted in its body.
 Occurrence of the argument must be preceded by `\` character.